abenable/abenable/README.md

 Here are the key skills and technologies I'm proficient in:

-- **Node.js**: I have extensive experience in building server-side applications using Node.js.
-I'm familiar with creating web applications and handling data efficiently.
+-**Node.js**: Recently acquired experience in building server-side applications using Node.js.
+Proficient in creating robust APIs to interact with client applications and handle data efficiently.

-- **Express.js**: With Express.js, I can design robust and scalable web applications.
-I use middleware to enhance functionality and ensure a smooth user experience.
+-**Express.js**: Newly familiar with designing scalable web applications using Express.js.
+Eager to explore middleware to enhance API functionality and ensure a smooth user experience.React: Recently delved into crafting interactive and user-friendly front-end interfaces with React.
+Learning the ropes of state management, component architecture, and integrating external APIs.

-- **React**: I specialize in building interactive and user-friendly front-end interfaces using React.
-I'm well-versed in state management, component architecture, and integrating external APIs.
+-**Python**: Possessing some experience with Python and its versatile libraries, including Pandas, Matplotlib, NumPy, Seaborn, and Scikit-learn.
+Currently leveraging these libraries for data manipulation, visualization, and machine learning tasks in various projects, including web development, scripting, and data analysis.

-- **Python**: I have a strong foundation in Python and its various libraries.
-I use it for web development, scripting, data analysis, and more.
+-**Django**: Recently started exploring rapid web application development with Django.
+Beginning to handle database models, user authentication, and overall web application architecture with Django.

-- **Django**: With Django, I can develop powerful web applications rapidly.
-I'm skilled in creating database models, handling user authentication, and building web applications.
+-**TensorFlow**: Currently in the process of learning TensorFlow for machine learning and deep learning projects.
+Excited to expand my skill set into advanced data analysis and predictive modeling.
 ## Projects

 ### TrendyMart - Full Stack Dropshipping Site